VetoProjects/VetoLC/README.md

 -----------

 There is two ways to compile the project: with or without Python support.
 Per default, Python is disabled.
-If you want to keep it that way, just run your normal `qmake`/`make`toolchain.
-If you want to enable Python, you will have to provide a few extra arguments and the final command chain will look like this
+If you want to keep it that way, just run your normal `qmake`/`make`toolchain or use the default makefile included in the top directory of the project(`make all` or `make app` - the former will also create the tests).
+If you want to enable Python, either call `make python` or you will have to provide a few extra arguments and the final command chain will look like this

 ```
 qmake CONFIG+=with_python QMAKE_CXXFLAGS+=-DWITH_PYTHON